ViniGome/Cadastro_Jogos/README.md

 # First scene

-In the first scene, we can insert new dados for MySQL Server.
+In the First Scene, we can insert new data for MySQL Server.

 ![1](https://user-images.githubusercontent.com/73801769/98025092-0812cc80-1de8-11eb-8738-9c47499aa388.png)